brianwoo/flutter_dart_notes/README-Flutter-Riverpod.md

   /// This method WILL trigger the notifier.build() again
   ///
   /// Use case: the remote API (DB or REST API) DOES NOT return a newly
-  /// inserted obj.
-Notifier.build() will be called to pull data.
+  /// inserted obj. build() will be called to pull data.
   ///
   void addPlaceAndInvalidate(Place newPlace) async {
     final db = await _getDatabase();